lanylow/rbxfpsunlocker-osx/README.md

 1. Download the latest release from here: https://github.com/lanylow/rbxfpsunlocker-osx/releases.
 2. Extract `rbxfpsunlocker.zip` by double clicking on it, if it wasn't extracted automatically.
 3. Place `rbxfpsunlocker` in any folder you want to keep it in.
-4. Right click on `rbxfpsunlocker`, then press the Option key, and finally click "Copy rbxfpsunlocker as file name"
+4. Right-click on `rbxfpsunlocker`, then press the Option key, and finally click "Copy rbxfpsunlocker as file name"
 5. In a text editor, paste the text in, then add `sudo .` before it.
 For example:

 ```